-Challenging HIV.
-Changing women’s lives.
-These words fuel our work in British Columbia and across Canada, improving medical care and social realities for women living with HIV.
+We work in British Columbia and across Canada to improve the medical and social realities of women living with HIV and hepatitis C.

-The lived experience of HIV+ women guides our work, including support services, health promotion, and resources.
+The lived experiences of women guide our work, including intervention services, health promotion, and resources.
 We welcome women to a non-judgmental, confidential, and respectful environment.
-A wide range of women access our services, which are offered in person, over the phone, via multiple websites and social networking.
-We are trans-inclusive.
+A wide range of women access our services, which are offered in person, over the phone, and via multiple websites and social networking.
+We are trans-inclusive and child-friendly.

 Our resources are used across the country, and we’ve been advised by our national distributor that the Pocket Guide for Women Living with HIV is the most requested women’s HIV resource in Canada.

 - Responding to the needs of individual women through women-specific services.

 - Working together as a community of women infected and affected by HIV and /or hepatitis C.

 - Recognizing the impact of colonization on the history and experiences of Indigenous women.

 - Applying the principles of GIPA and MIWA– Greater Involvement of People with AIDS and Meaningful Involvement of Women with AIDS.

 - Working together across sectors on shared issues and goals.